S-GrabhamMadden/Fire-of-Life-Quartz/source/content/Geography/Territories/Mortal Empire.md

  * [[Tar]]

 ### Great Cities
 The [[Great Cities]] are five small territories separate from the Sultanates and answerable only to the Qasr.
+They are each governed by a [[Nesut]], a title of equivalent significance to the Sultans.
 Each is a center of population and commerce, and each is tightly associated with one of the five principles of [[Maat]], the core spiritual order of the realm.

  * [[Great City of Aam|Aam]]: The Great City of Morality.
  * [[Great City of Hath|Hath]]: The Great City of Order.